 We now use a factorial simulation study to assess the finite sample performance of the alternative methods.
 The first factor is the proportion of participants who do not comply with the experimental regime, when assigned to it, expressed as a percentage of the total (one-sided non-compliance).
 Bias is expected to increase with increasing levels of non-compliance.
-A systematic review (Dodd et al., 2012) found that the percentage of non-compliance was less than 30% in two-thirds of published RCTs, but greater than 50% in one-tenth of studies.
-Here, two levels of non-compliance are chosen, 30% and 70%.
-As costs are typically skewed, three different distributions (Normal, Gamma or Inverse Gaussian - IG) are used to simulate cost data.
-As the 2sls approach fails to accommodate the correlation between the endpoints, we examined the impact of different levels of correlation on the methods' performance; $\rho$ takes one of four values $\pm 0.4$ , $\pm 0.8$ .
-The final factor is the sample size of the RCT, taking two settings n = 100, and 1000.
+A systematic review (Dodd et al., 2012) found that the percentage of non-compliance was less than 30% in two-thirds of published RCTs, but greater than 50% in a tenth of studies.
+Here, two levels of non-compliance are chosen: 30% and 70%.
+As costs are typically skewed, three different distributions (normal, gamma or inverse Gaussian (IG)) are used to simulate cost data.
+As the two-stage least squares approach fails to accommodate the correlation between the end points, we examined the effect of different levels of correlation on the methods' performance; ρ takes one of the four values ± 0.4 or ± 0.8 .
+The final factor is the sample size of the RCT, taking two settings, n = 100 and n = 1000.
 In total, there are $2 \times 3 \times 4 \times 2 = 48$ simulated scenarios.

-To generate the data, we begin by simulating $U \sim N(0.50, 0.25^2)$ , independently from treatment allocation.
-U represents a pre-randomisation variable that is a common cause of both the outcomes and the probability of non-compliance, i.e. it is a confounding variable, which we assume is unobserved.
+To generate the data, we begin by simulating $U \sim N(0.50, 0.25^2)$, independently from treatment allocation.
+U represents a pre-randomization variable that is a common cause of both the outcomes and the probability of non-compliance, i.e. it is a confounding variable, which we assume is unobserved.

 Now, let $S_i \sim \text{Bern}(\pi_s)$ be the random variable denoting whether the ith individual switches from allocated active treatment to control.
-The probability $\pi_s$ of one-way non-compliance with allocated treatment depends on U, in the following way, where p denotes the corresponding average non-compliance percentage expressed as a probability, i.e here $p \in \{0.3, 0.7\}$ .
-We now generate $D_i$ , the random variable of treatment received as where $Z_i$ denotes the random allocation for subject i.
+The probability π_s of one-way non-compliance with allocated treatment depends on U in the following way:

-$$\pi_s = \begin{cases} p + 0.1, \text{if } u > 0.5, \\ p - 0.1, \text{otherwise} \end{cases}$$ (11)
+$$\pi_s = \begin{cases} p + 0.1, & \text{if } u > 0.5, \\ p - 0.1, & \text{otherwise,} \end{cases}$$ (11)